build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

         - `npm run lint` to lint the *TypeScript* code.
         - `npm run build` to compile *TypeScript*.
         - `npm run test` to run *Jest* tests.
-    - In places, where we have shared *AWS Lambda* layers - invoke `npm install` in the root directory for the approach.
+    - In places, where there are shared *AWS Lambda* layers - invoke `npm install` in the root directory for the approach.
       - And you can use the same set of commands as above in each individual directory inside `layers/` independently.
     - Then, for the *infrastructure as code* (implemented with use of *AWS SAM*):
       - `sam validate`